What to do when forecasts and estimates conflict

 At 55 Degrees, we think probabilistic forecasting is great.
-Heck, it is a key feature in our product ActionableAgile Analytics.
-We think probabilistic forecasting, basing your future outcomes on past outcomes, provide high accuracy with minimal effort.
+Heck, it is a key feature in our products ActionableAgile Analytics and Portfolio Forecaster.
+By basing your future outcomes on past outcomes, you can provide high accuracy with minimal effort.
 Assuming, of course, that current conditions are similar to your past conditions.

 What happens if the forecasted likely outcomes from a Monte Carlo simulation fly in the face of the teams experience?
 How do you prove the model and get buy-in?